xguimiranda/xguimiranda/README.md

 💭😎

 Hey, I'm Guilherme Miranda, an Information Systems student at FIAP.
-I focus on back-end development, system design, problem-solving, and clean, scalable code.
+I focus on back-end development, system design, problem-solving, clean and scalable code.

 While my focus is back-end development, I have the ability to work across the full stack when necessary.